The 30th book in the Discworld series, the second for young adults and first in the Tiffany Aching apprentice witch series.

 - Impossible Theft: The Feegle can get into anywhere - other dimensions, peoples' dreams...
 They can also get out of almost anywhere, unless that 'anywhere' has lots of alcohol in it.
 Then there may be a considerable delay.
 They use this talent to burglarize/mug people.
 And drink.

 - Insane Troll Logic: Tiffany's younger brother wants candy.
 He's surrounded by piles of it.
 He's sitting in the middle of them all, crying, every piece untouched.
 Why?
 Because if he takes one then he's not taking all the others.
 To be fair, Wentworth is three.
 This is a Shout-Out to Buridan's Ass.
+It happens at home as well; the solution is to stick a pail over his head and take away all but one kind.

 - It's All About Me: A rare heroic version.
 It doesn't matter to Tiffany if she loves her brother or not.
 The important thing is that he's hers.
 And look out when she expands her borders from "family" to "country".